Lakeview Extended Care And Rehab in Harbor Beach, MI

 • pro Dr. Christine and nurse Paris provided amazing care.

-• pro Dr. Donaldson was very attentive.
+• pro Dr. Donaldson was very attentive and worked with the family to help their dad.

 • pro The clinic visit was quick and efficient; the nurse and Dr. Felton were outstanding.

-• pro Dr. Kilanowski was wonderful and Nurse Jodi provided excellent care.
+• pro Dr. Kilanowski was wonderful, and Nurse Jodi provided excellent care.

 Cons